Zeex/samp-plugin-crashdetect/README.md

   * `trace_filter Player`     - output functions whose name contains `Player`
   * `trace_filter playerid=0` - show functions whose `playerid` parameter is 0

+* `crashdetect_log <filename>`

+  Use a custom log file for output.

+  By default crashes and errors are printed to the server log.
+This options allows you to set a different file for that.

 Debug info
 ----------